-Monitoring progress and controlling implementation of the action plans is vital for positive reinforcement and ensuring that strategic goals are achieved according to the strategic plan.
-If monitoring and controlling do not get sufficient management attention there is a real possibility that all the effort put into strategic planning will be wasted.
+Robust monitoring and control processes are vital to manage deployment of the strategic plan, evaluate and address the newly identified risks, prioritize change requests, and ensure that key deliverables resulting from the projects and action plans conform to the applicable requirements and quality standards.
+If monitoring and control processes do not get sufficient leadership attention there is a real possibility that all the effort put into strategic planning will be wasted.
 Many organizations are quite complex entities and a number of unexpected developments may make the action plans inoperable or employees may simply be unable to meet their commitments.
-Monitoring and controlling processes involve setting realistic performance targets, measuring and comparing actual performance with targets, taking necessary corrective actions, and re-establishing performance targets when indicated.
-Strategic planning status review meetings should be scheduled on a regular basis to update and share information about the new developments, action plans, strategic projects and initiatives, and related issues and challenges.
-The status review meeting is one of the essential means to sustain effective communication and participation of stakeholders at every level of the organization.
+Basic monitoring and control concepts involve setting realistic performance targets, measuring and comparing actual performance with targets, identifying root causes of unacceptable variance, taking corrective actions, updating plans in accordance with the integrated change control process, documenting lessons learned, and re-establishing performance targets when indicated.
+Key Performance Indicators (KPIs), Balanced Scorecard, Gantt Charts, Control Charts, formal leadership reviews, project phase gate reviews, project status reports, internal audits, and ongoing team meetings are some of the essential means to track and communicate progress, outline new developments, identify issues and challenges, obtain feedback, evaluate the impact of changes, and sustain participation of stakeholders at every level of the organization.